HAL subsystem

 Context switching is the most exciting part of HAL.
 In Phoenix-RTOS is assumed the context switching is based on thread kernel stack switching.
 When interrupt is raised interrupt stub function (implemented in HAL) is called and stores the current thread context (registers and other data) on the top of the kernel stack before it passes control to the interrupt dispatching function and finally to the registered interrupt service routine.
 After interrupt dispatching and service routine execution control is returned to the interrupt stub which restores the saved context.

-The last register stored on the kernel stack is the current stack pointer and it can be changed by interrupt service routine to another one.
+The last register stored on the kernel stack is the current stack pointer, and it can be changed by interrupt service routine to another one.
 This happens if interrupt routine executes the scheduler and context switch appears.
 In such case the control is passed to the new thread.
 If the next thread is executing in the separate address space (belongs to other process) before switching to the new thread scheduler switches the address space using pmap_switch() function.

 Context is described using cpu_contex_t structure.